 “Dessert?
 Let me guess: Something pumpkin.”

 I can’t win with this man.
-But I have gotten good at serving him all kinds of pumpkin dishes: Pumpkin Soup, Braised Short Ribs with Pumpkin Orzo, Pumpkin and Sage Pasta Hats, and my famous Pumpkin Cake With Maple-Cream Cheese Frosting.
+But I have gotten good at serving him all kinds of pumpkin dishes: Pumpkin Soup, Braised Short Ribs with Pumpkin Orzo, Pumpkin Lasagna, and my famous Pumpkin Cake With Maple-Cream Cheese Frosting.

 This year, though, I wanted to surprise him with something different.
 I had exhausted just about every pumpkin recipe on this site, and then it hit me: This man is a massive cheese ball.
 (I mean this in the very best way possible.)
 He loves cheese.
 On top of that, he literally, truly says, at least once a week, “I could eat pasta every day.”
 So I did a little math.